What Is Green Computing?

 History of Green Computing

 Green computing entered the mainstream in 1992 when the U.S. Environmental Protection Agency (EPA) launched the Energy Star program.
-Directed in partnership with the U.S. Department of Energy (DOE), the Energy Star program uses set standards to determine if consumer electronics and commercial equipment are energy efficient, and recognize such products by labeling them as Energy Star-certified.
+Directed in partnership with the U.S. Department of Energy (DOE), the Energy Star program uses set standards to determine if consumer electronics and commercial equipment are energy-efficient, and recognize such products by labeling them as Energy Star-certified.
 Following the enactment of the Energy Policy Act in 2005 by the U.S. Congress, the EPA and DOE were directed to promote Energy Star and implement a program that identified energy-efficient products and buildings.

 In 2006, the Global Electronics Council debuted the Electronic Product Environmental Assessment Tool (EPEAT), which became an influential tool in green computing regulation.
 EPEAT acts as an online registry for identifying electronic products that meet specific environmental assessment criteria, including those addressing materials used, product longevity design and supply chain greenhouse gas emissions.
-Under the Federal Acquisition Regulation (FAR), U.S. federal agencies are required to ensure that 95 percent of new supply of products and services are Energy Star or Federal Energy Management Program (FEMP)-designated, as well as EPEAT-registered, non-toxic or a less toxic alternative.

 Frequently Asked Questions

-The practice of green computing aims to reduce carbon emissions, save energy and minimize the use of hazardous material in manufacturing to protect the planet.
+Green computing aims to reduce carbon emissions, save energy and minimize the use of hazardous material in manufacturing to protect the planet.

 Some examples of green computing include: